HomeAdventure Tours10 DAYS RWENZORI MOUNTAINS

 Distance to Kiharo Camp 11km Time taken to walk 4 to 7 hours.

 From Hunwick’s Camp we start the day by climbing up a ridge towards McConnell’s Prong.
-Here you get the best views of all three peaks and Scott Elliott’s Pass before reaching Oliver’s Pass at 4,505 metres.
-The distance from Hunwick’s Camp to the top of Olivers Pass is 3km The trail then cuts across below Weismann’s Peak to the confluence of the Nyamwamba River.
+Here, you get the best views of all three peaks.
+Plus Scott Elliott’s Pass before reaching Oliver’s Pass at 4,505 metres.
+The distance from Hunwick’s Camp to the top of Olivers Pass is 3km.
+The trail cuts across below Weismann’s Peak to the confluence of the Nyamwamba River.
 This River flows down through Kilembe and Kasese to Lake George in Queen Elisabeth National Park.

-After crossing the confluence the trail meanders down the valley to Kiharo Camp at which is situated in a deep valley with high cliffs and dense vegetation.
-Overnight at Kiharo Camp.
+After crossing the confluence, the trail meanders down the valley to Kiharo Camp.
+Situated in a deep valley with high cliffs and dense vegetation.
+Overnight stay at Kiharo Camp.

-The trail down the Nyamwamba Valley is mostly downhill and absolutely stunning with beautiful views, moss covered rocks along the river, cascading waterfalls, deep valleys and forests are possibly the best in the Rwenzori Mountains.
-This part of the trail took us six years to find a way through and a route which is easy enough for tourists to use.
-In 1937 the explorer and geologist McConnell tried to find a way up this valley but failed and have to turn back and search for another route up the mountain but now you can experience this truly beautiful valley.
+The trail down the Nyamwamba Valley is mostly downhill.
+Absolutely stunning with beautiful views, moss covered rocks along the river, cascading waterfalls, deep valleys and forests.
+Part of the trail took us six years to find a way through and a route which is easy enough for tourists to use.
+In 1937, the geologist McConnell tried to find a way up this valley.
+However, he failed turned back and searched for another route up the mountain.

 IMG Rwenzori Mountains Challenge

-The forest alone along this section is magnificent and full of life with many birds, primates, dikers and hyrax.
+The forest alone along this section is magnificent and full of life with many birds, primates, Rwenzori duiker and hyrax.
 A great experience and ending of a fantastic trek.

 Accommodation: Aardvark Safari Lodge/Bush Lodge